Xoas/Alice/README.md

 This repo is a product of the license established in the license page of the app [here](http://web.archive.org/web/20171115010739/https://getharmony.xyz/license), because it does not stipulate any prohibition or sanction to the decompilation and reverse engineering to date the program can be modified to the user's liking.

-The difference here is that you don't need to pay for any license, and I think $5,157 is already too much money for a 17-year-old boy.
+The difference here is that you don't need to pay for any license (optionally, to get rid of that "annoying window").
+It's free maintained by the community as "Community Edition".

 ## Thanks to